 - Always type it (or word process it) even if they say Type or Print Neatly.

 - Just use ordinary white paper.
 Seriously.

 Good punctuation tells the reader how words and phrases relate to each other.
 Good grammar tells the reader that you are careful and precise when you communicate.

 - Two spaces at the end of a sentence.
 One space after a comma, colon or semicolon.

 - Use complete sentences.
-Even though there are fragments on this page.
+Even though there are several fragments on this page.

 - Learn how to use commas, semicolons and colons effectively and correctly.

 - Exclamation marks are usually not very effective.
 "They really only work in dialogue!" he shouted.

 It is the passive voice that should be revised.
 Revise the passive voice.